Echoes of Apollo

 Echoes of Apollo is an international organisation formed in January 2009 by Pat Barthelow (USA) and Robert Brand (Australia).
-Robert has worked on international space projects including Apollo 11 communications and Pat has limited experience with Bouncing amateur radio transmissions off the Moon - EME (communications).
+Brand has worked on international space projects including Apollo 11 communications and Barthelow has limited experience with Bouncing amateur radio transmissions off the Moon - EME (communications).
 Echoes of Apollo operates a space oriented science education and outreach program that has a strong focus on space history.
 It works with groups around the world to promote space and space flight.
 Its defining message is: